digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 Standalone Upgradeability Checks
 --------------------------------

-We recommend that as a further check for the validity of your upgraded packages, you perform a standalone check that all of the DARs typecheck against one another correctly via the ``upgrade-check`` tool.
+We recommend using the ``upgrade-check`` tool to perform a standalone check that all of the DARs typecheck against one another correctly as further validation of your upgraded packages.

-This tool takes a list of DARs and runs Canton's participant-side upgrade typechecking, without spinning up an instance of Canton.
+This tool takes a list of DARs and runs Canton's participant-side upgrade typechecking without spinning up an instance of Canton.
 You should pass the tool the list of DARs constituting your previous model and the list of DARs for your new model.